looking-for-game/looking-for-game.github.io/index.md

 If at anytime you want to change your profile page information, just click the "Edit Profile" button located to the in the top-right of the menu bar.

+To see a quick overview of players currently online and the games they play, click on "LFG" logo in the top-left of the menu bar.
 ![](images/merged_home_page.png)
 *Home Page*

+If you want to learn more about a player, click on their avatar image to view their profile page.

+You can also narrow your search by game using the "Search" page.
+Select a game from the dropdown menu and click "Search" to see a list of LFG players who play that specific game.
+Click on a player's card to view their profile page.
 ![](images/merged_search_page.png)
 *Search Page*

+Click the "Logout" button at anytime and you will be returned to the landing page.

 # Community Reviews